LLAG Luxury Vacation Apartment in Koblenz - 840 sqft, direct views to the Rhine River, great location…

 This charming, colorful apartment comes with 2 bedrooms and can accommodate up to 5 guests.
 It commands direct views of the Rhine River and has free Wi-Fi access.
-Additional beds are available upon request, and the unit comes with satellite TV and a washing machine., key advantages: direct views to the Rhine River, great location, 1 large living/family room, , fully equipped kitchen, has a breakfast nook, upgraded interiors, clean, well furnished, spacious design, very comfortable, makes you feel at home, bright and inviting, The unit is conveniently located close to the downtown area of Koblenz, Walking distance into downtown Koblenz is only 10 minutes, Garage, There is parking in front of the house available for this object, There is also additional street parking available for this object,
+Additional beds are available upon request, and the unit comes with satellite TV and a washing machine., key advantages: direct views to the Rhine River, great location, 1 large living/family room with dining area, , fully equipped kitchen, has a breakfast nook, upgraded interiors, clean, well furnished, spacious design, very comfortable, makes you feel at home, bright and inviting, The unit is conveniently located close to the downtown area of Koblenz, Walking distance into downtown Koblenz is only 10 minutes, There is parking in front of the house available for this object, There is also additional street parking available for this object,

 This vacation apartment offers two bedrooms and is on the second floor.
 2 bedrooms, 1 large living room with kitchenette and dining corner, 1 large bathroom with shower, 1 separate toilet.